Find Trade Colleges

 The states with the most job growth for Machine Tool Operator are Utah, North Dakota, and Montana.
 Watch out if you plan on working in Vermont, New Mexico, or Washington.
 These states have the worst job growth for this type of profession.

-Salary for a Machine Tool Operator
+What is the Average Salary of a Machine Tool Operator

-The average yearly salary of a Machine Tool Operator ranges between $26,890 and $60,650.
+The salary for Machine Tool Operators ranges between about $26,890 and $60,650 a year.

 undefined